 - 2 tbsp honey

 - 1 packet Organix Mini Gingerbread Men Biscuits

 - Preheat the oven to 180c and line an 8x8in baking dish with parchment paper.

 - Add the coconut oil to a large jug and melt in the microwave.

 - Mash the bananas well and add them to the melted coconut oil along with the apple sauce, vanilla and honey.
 Mix well and then add in the eggs and mix again.

-- In a large bowl add the wholemeal flour and spices and mix with a spoon.
+- In a large bowl add the wholemeal flour, spices and cocoa powder and mix with a spoon.
 Pour in the wet ingredients and mix just enough until the ingredients are well combined.

 - Pour the mixture into the prepared dish and bake in the oven for 18 minutes.